 Funding for ending the poverty premium

-Londoners in poverty often pay a premium for essential goods and services compared to those who are better off.
-We want this to end.
+Londoners in poverty often pay more for essential goods and services than those who are better off.

-We want to see a substantial reduction in the amount of extra money paid by Londoners because of the poverty premium.
+We want to fund work that leads to a substantial reduction in the amount of extra money paid by Londoners because of the poverty premium.

 What we'll fund